-The following consists of four different hand-outs for health professionals–a traditional letter, a fact sheet, a copy of the recent NYTimes article, and the MAS.
+The following consists of four different hand-outs for health professionals–a traditional letter, a fact sheet, a copy of a NY Times article, and the MAS.
 Misophonia sufferers are encouraged to use any of the following based upon their needs.
 The fact sheet was compiled with the thought that many doctors will not take the time to read a traditional letter.

 This letter is an attempt to explain the medical condition termed “Misophonia” or “4S” for Selective Sound Sensitivity Syndrome.
 This problem is just beginning to be researched by the scientific community.
 A current hypothesis being explored is that Misophonia is a neurological disorder in which selective auditory signals trigger a fight-or-flight reflex.The average age of onset appears to be between 8 and 12 years old and the symptoms normally come on suddenly causing the patient and his/her family a great deal of anguish.